hxbaishikele/resume/_posts/en/2019-09-03-3rd-prize-of-teaching-competition-for-young-faculties-in-beijing.md

   - teaching
 ---

-I won the 3rd prize of teaching competition for younga faculities in Beijing, related course is computer-aided engineering drawing, see [here]({{ site.baseurl }}/en/teaching/2019-spring-cad-drawing) for detail.
+I won the 3rd prize of teaching competition for young faculities in Beijing, related course is computer-aided engineering drawing, see [here]({{ site.baseurl }}/en/teaching/2019-spring-cad-drawing) for detail.